kieranbs96/georgina-portfolio-netlify/src/pages/blog/amniotic-band-syndrome.md

 ---
 templateKey: blog-post
 title: Amniotic Band Syndrome (ABS)
+date: 2018-03-15T00:00:00+00:00
 description: >-
   The rare condition that develops in utero results in a variety of different deformities in those that have ABS.
 ABS occurs when thick amniotic bands constrict around limbs or extremities, some causing constriction and some causing complete amputation.
 tags:
   - nursing
   - amniotic